kiarashgeraili/Perceptrone-and-Adaline-Implementation-from-Scratch/README.md

 .#....#
 ######.

-(If the above characters does not seem rational to you, copy on a txt file and split each seven characters with \n-enter)
+(If the above characters does not seem rational to you, copy on a txt file and split each seven characters with \n-enter or see the ReadMe on code tab)

 Which represents character “B”.
 For the test set we have the same but with some noises, thus, each main characters represented by {.,#,@,O}.
 The {O, @} in this set represents the noises.